Bernhard Wigger, Ph.D.

 • Matura type E, Economics/English, Cantonal School Alpenquai Lucerne

-Dr. Wigger is currently the President of the Lucerne Initiative for Peace and Security (LIPS).
-In 2021, he was a Swiss Government Fellow at the Global Fellowship Initiative, Geneva Centre for Security Policy.
-He is fluent in German, English, and French.
+Wigger has also taught as a research assistant at the University of Fribourg’s Institute of Contemporary History (1993–1996).
+He currently serves as president of the Lucerne Initiative for Peace and Security and was a 2021 Swiss Government Fellow at the Global Fellowship Initiative of the Geneva Centre for Security Policy.

 Downloads